Farm Environment Plan audits

 Farm Environment Plans audits show good management practices are being achieved.

-Ninety per cent of FEPs audited in 2017/18 achieved a compliant A or B audit grade (682 out of 755 audits)
+Ninety-three percent of FEPs audited in 2018/19 achieved an A or B audit grade.

 About this goal